icopy-site/awesome/docs/awesome/awesome-cl.md

 * [neo4cl](https://github.com/equill/neo4cl) - a library for interacting with Neo4J.
 Sends Cypher queries to a Neo4J server, and decodes the responses into something useful for processing in CL.
 [Apache2][89].
   * and maybe: [cl-neo4j](https://github.com/kraison/cl-neo4j) - a thin neo4j RESTFUL client interface.
 * [vivace-graph](https://github.com/kraison/vivace-graph-v3) - graph database & Prolog implementation.
 Takes design inspiration from CouchDB, neo4j and AllegroGraph.
 It implements an ACID-compliant object graph model with user-defined indexes and map-reduce views.
 It also implements a master / slave replication scheme for redundancy and horizontal read scaling.
 Querying the graph is accomplished via a number of Lisp methods or via a Prolog-like query language.
 [MIT][200].
+  * "I have used Vivace Graph as an online catalog for millions of products, as the back end for a complex, adaptable VoIP-based IVR, as well as data store for several complex big data analysis systems, and finally as the engine for two recommender systems." (issue #23)
+  * "Why is vivace graph so fast?
+I have been comparing it with SQL-based approach and Neo4j, and vivace graph is much, much faster."

 and also: